medusa-project/active-medusa/README.md

       end
     end

-### Scoring
+### Relevance

-If no sort order is provided (via `order`), results will be sorted by score.
+If no sort order is provided (via `order`), results will be sorted by relevance.
-A result score can be accessed from the `score` property of any retrieved entity.
+A relevance score can be accessed via the transient `score` property of any retrieved entity.

 ### "More Like This"